tehreemAsif63/Intelligent-transportation/README.md

 ## Installation

-   1. Install Gitlab on your computer
+   *1. Install Gitlab on your computer*
    - You can download GitLab from the official website: https://about.gitlab.com/install/.

-   2. Install the Arduino IDE
+   *2. Install the Arduino IDE*
    - You can download the Arduino IDE from the official website: https://www.arduino.cc/en/software/.

-   3. Install Mosquitto
+   *3. Install Mosquitto*
    - Mosquitto is an open-source message broker that is used for the communication between devices in the intelligent transportation system.
 You can download Mosquitto from the official website: https://mosquitto.org/download/.

-   4. Install Android Studio
+   *4. Install Android Studio*
    - Android Studio is required to build and run the Android application for the intelligent transportation system.
 You can download Android Studio from the official website: https://developer.android.com/studio.

-   5. Sign up for Tinkercad - Tinkercad is an online platform that allows you to design and simulate circuits.
+   *5. Sign up for Tinkercad*
+   - Tinkercad is an online platform that allows you to design and simulate circuits.
 You can sign up for Tinkercad from the official website: https://www.tinkercad.com/.

-   6. Install MQTTX
+   *6. Install MQTTX*
-   - Mqtt.x is a cross-platform MQTT client tool used to simplify testing and debugging of the MQTT protocol. website https://MQTTX: Cross-platform MQTT 5.0 Desktop Client
+   - Mqtt.x is a cross-platform MQTT client tool used to simplify testing and debugging of the MQTT protocol. website https://mqttx.app/

 **Requirements:**
   1. The intelligent transportation system requires a microcontroller with sensors and actuators to be connected to your computer.